 - 1. Go to a safe place and speak with someone you trust.
 Tell this person what happened. - 2.
 If there is any immediate danger, call 911 to notify police and get help (whether on or off campus). - 3.
 Consider getting immediate professional support (e.g.: counseling, victim advocacy, medical services, etc.) to assist you in the crisis.
-If you are unsure of how to obtain assistance, you can contact the Carlsbad Police Department at (575) 885-2111 at any time day or night, and you do not have to make a police report in order to be provided services. - 4.
-For your safety and well-being, immediate medical attention is encouraged.
+If you are unsure of how to obtain assistance, you can contact the Carlsbad Police Department at (575) 885-2111 at any time day or night, and you do not have to make a police report in order to be provided services. - For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 24 hours, is important in the case of rape or sexual assault.
 The hospital will arrange for a specific medical examination at no charge.
 To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.
 Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They may gather bedding, linens or unlaundered clothing and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet, to avoid contamination.
 If you have physical injuries, photograph or have them photographed, with a date stamp on the photo.
 Record the names of any witnesses, and their contact information.
 This information may be helpful to the proof of a crime, to obtain an order of protection or to offer proof of a campus policy violation.
 Try to memorize details (physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so.
-If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify the NMSU Presidents Office so that those orders are enforceable on campus.

-- 5. Even after the immediate crisis has passed, consider seeking support from local counseling centers and/or the local rape crisis center. - 6.
+If you obtain external orders of protection (e.g. restraining orders, injunctions, protection from abuse), please notify the NMSU Presidents Office so that those orders are enforceable on campus. - 5.
+Even after the immediate crisis has passed, consider seeking support from local counseling centers and/or the local rape crisis center. - 6.
 Contact the Carlsbad Police Department if you need assistance with concerns, such as nocontact orders or other protective measures.
-The college may also able to offer reasonable academic accommodations, changes to living arrangements, transportation accommodations, escorts, no contact orders, counseling services access, and other support and resources as needed by a victim.